 “He can make up for his mistake by getting a replacement.”

 “That wasn’t a suggestion.
 Do I need to find someone who doesn’t have cold feet?”

 “Dan, how long since you’ve had one of the girls?
 You’re awfully tense.”

 “I don’t sample the goods, sir.”
 Because that’s called rape.
 “It keeps me focused.”

 As ridiculous as it sounded, he wanted to keep himself untainted for Laura.
 Maybe when he was done, she could save him from the blackness he was going to carry with himself for the rest of his life.

 “Your decision.
 But it might help you relax.
 Think about it.”
 DeLeo clicked off.

-Dan put the phone down.
-He was not looking forward to the smirk on Marcos’ face when he found out his assignment.
+Dan cut the connection.
+He was not looking forward to the smirk on Marcos’ face.